 Compound shapes are shapes made up of two or more simple shapes.

-All we need to know is the area of these simple shapes.
-Lets recap.
+All we need is to be able to work out the area of these simple shapes.

 Area of a square/rectangle/parallelogram = base x height

 Area of a triangle = base x height ÷ 2 OR 1/2 base x height

 Area of a circle = π x radius x radius (πr²)

 The value of π is usually taken as 3.14 or use the π button on your calculator.